PrecisionPilot/Lingolet/README.md

 - Pop-up window
 - What language (Python, Java, C#)
 - Possible to hide terminal of python script?

+DeepL is the most accurate translator, however it can't save words without using the premium service.
+Using #Name, you can use the DeepL translator and save words on this software to export later to your favourite flashcard software

 ## Sales pitch: